MarcoPolo/marcopolo.github.io/content/code/2019-11-06-terrafirma.md

 tags = ["wasm", "rust", "Go"]
 +++

 When I ran into Fastly's [Terrarium](https://wasm.fastlylabs.com/), the appeal of Webassembly (wasm) finally clicked for me.
-We could have lightweight sandboxes and bring in our own language and libraries without the overhead of a full OS VM or [Docker](https://blog.iron.io/the-overhead-of-docker-run/).
+We could have lightweight sandboxes and bring in my own language and libraries without the overhead of a full OS VM or [Docker](https://blog.iron.io/the-overhead-of-docker-run/).
 That's great for the serverless provider, but it's also great for the end user.
 Less overhead means faster startup time and less total cost.

 ## How much faster?